-Group buying is popular these years since 2008.
-It offers products and services at significantly reduced prices on the condition that a minimum number of buyers would make the purchase.
-Buyers can make the payment online to get e-tickets, then verify at physical stores, such as restaurant.
-It’s a kind of Online-to-Offline commerce mode which attract customer by discount.

-Food health is always get high focused since long time ago.
+Health food has always been attached to people.
 The way people eat affect their health a lot.
 While most of the common people don’t have ideas that which food is good for health, which is bad.
 In addition, there is a large group of people that need specific food plan, such as patient or athlete etc.

 Now, the problem is to build a system that cover the 3 points above to connect food supplier to the food customer.
 Food supplier need to attract more and more customer to purchase food.
 Food customer need a system to make a food plan for them, instead of decide what to eat every day.
 In other words, make plan for each customer dynamically as per their requirement (health plan), then recommend the best food supplier to them.
 The payment can be paid online, and customer consume offline at food supplier’s store.
 To avoid customer pay offline, the group buying strategy should be used.

-Key Entities

-Food supplier: Supply food such as restaurant, food industry and mobile food carts.

-Food customer: Consume food such as individual person, company or school.

-Special group of food customer: The situation of customer varies from person to person.
-Such as a patient who have cancer, he may need food plan that defect the disease.
-Such as a customer who want to lose weight, she may need a food plan that have more vitamin but less calorie.

 Required Functionality

 Food supplier can register to the system and login.